 Hydration is the first rule of thumb for any long ride, especially in warm weather.
 Water is generally sufficient for rides under an hour, but for longer durations, consider a sports drink with electrolytes and carbohydrates to keep energy levels consistent.

 For endurance rides, cyclists should aim to consume 30-60 grams of carbohydrates per hour.
-This can come from various sources: energy gels, chews, bars, or even some real food like dates or a peanut butter and jelly sandwich.
+This can come from various sources: energy gels, chews, bars, or even real food like dates or a peanut butter and jelly sandwich.
 The key is to consume small, manageable amounts regularly throughout the ride to maintain glycogen levels.

 Post-Ride Recovery